PaulHatch/Rebus.Nats/README.md

     // ...
 ```

 Typically only one service would use NATS async messaging, e.g. a client facing service.
-If however you need to send replies via NATS from one service to another and if each one has it's own NATS server, you can configure the replies to be routed based on the sender address.
+If however you need to send replies via NATS from one service to another and if each one has its own NATS server, you can configure the replies to be routed based on the sender address.
 This can be done using the `RouteRepliesTo` method on the NATS configuration:

 ```csharp
 Configure.With(activationHandler)